stunrelay/EchoArch/README.md

 Clean.
 Colorful.
 Complete.

-PocketArch started as a stylish overlay pack for RetroArch on mobile — and now in **v4.0**, it evolves into a full visual experience with **animated transparent overlays**, new platform support, and major shader design upgrades.
+PocketArch started as a stylish overlay pack for RetroArch on mobile — and in **v4.0**, it evolved into a full visual experience with **animated transparent overlays**, new platform support, and major shader design upgrades.
+**Now, version 4.5 brings integer scaling options to shaders.**

 ---